Subaru Sumeragi: Reception

 Critics also focused on Subaru's relationship with Seishiro Sakurazuka.
 Mike Dungan from Mania Entertainment noted that this was a nod to Clamp's dōjinshi fan-base.
 In the book Manga: The Complete Guide, Jason Thompson commented that the manga is famous in the West for being one of the first literary forms to portray homosexual relationships, comparing Subaru and Seishiro with the seme and uke couple despite their romance not being explored until the ending.
-Anime News Network, however, criticized the lighthearted context Clamp gave the narrative for downplaying the scenes between Subaru and Seishiro.
-Tanaka was more critical and disliked the handling of Subaru and Seishiro's romance, claiming it was written to appeal more to female readers.
-However, after rereading the manga, he found the relationship more striking based on the elements of tragedy and the foreshadowing of their original meeting.
+Anime News Network praised the lighthearted context Clamp gave the narrative for downplaying the scenes between Subaru and Seishiro.
+Tanaka found the relationship between Subaru and Seishiro more striking based on the elements of tragedy and the foreshadowing of their original meeting.
+In "Subaru Sumeragi and the dark side of total empathy in Tokyo Babylon", Anime Feminist claims that while Subaru's characterization heavily relies on empathy, Clamp appears to send a message to the readers using Subaru as an audience surrogate that it is important for everybody to value themselves too although empathy on itself does not qualify as negative trait.
+Anime Feminist noted that X treated Subaru and Seishiro as a toxic relationship due to their tragic nature when Seishiro is recognized as an individual who actually showed romantic feelings towards Subaru.
+Although Seishiro's death leads to more of Subaru's suffering and his eventual alliance with Fuma, Subaru is not portrayed as an antagonistic character as he shows that he is still the kind protagonist from Tokyo Babylon when he continues his support towards Kamui's fights.

 Subaru's role in X has received a similar response.
 His debut was praised by Mania Entertainment's Chris Beveridge for his changed personality resulted from Hokuto's death, while Manga News also enjoyed how he acted as a mentor to the lead Kamui Shiro, making him a more fitting main character in the process.
 Multiple critics also commented on his duel against Seishiro based on their tragic relationship and result.
 Manga News stated that while Subaru and Seishiro's fight was one of the most anticipated based on how Subaru changed since his sister was killed, he still could not bring himself to stop loving Seishiro.
 This is made clearer by Subaru's depressed portrayal when Seishiro dies, though he finds a reason to live when learning that Seishiro's last wish was to give Subaru his eye to replace his blind one.